situmtech/flutter/README.md

 Follow the [Wayfinding guide](https://situm.com/docs/first-steps-for-wayfinding/) if you haven't set up a Situm account.

-#### Running the example:

-Check the [example/README](./example/README.md) file of this repository to create your first Flutter application using Situm Wayfinding.

 ### Android

-The following steps have already been done for you in the example application of this repository, but they are required for a new project:

-1. Include the Situm repository in your project level `build.gradle`:
+Include the Situm repository in your project level `build.gradle`:

 ```groovy
 allprojects {